k48/redux-tcr/README.md

 * `dist/state.umd.js`
     a UMD build, suitable for use in any environment (including the browser, as a `<script>` tag), that includes the external dependency.
 This corresponds to the `"browser"` field in package.json

-`npm run dev` builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).
+`yarn dev` builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).

-`npm test` runs tests.
+`yarn test` runs tests.

 ## License